amirdadipoor/elk-stack-certificate/README.md

 openssl pkcs12 -in /path/to/transport-cert.p12 -nokeys | openssl x509 -noout -enddate
 openssl pkcs12 -in /path/to/http-cert.p12 -nokeys | openssl x509 -noout -enddate
 ```
+You'll be prompted for the .p12 password.

+#

 Then Extract certificate & Key & chain file of http cert file for kibana